• Hello

 Step 2: Build with Mapping Enabled

-When you build your game with the obfuscator activated and renaming mapping enabled, a JSON-based mapping file will be created at the location you have selected.
+When you build your game with the Obfuscator activated and renaming mapping enabled, a JSON-based mapping file will be created at the location you've selected.
 This file contains the relationships between original and obfuscated names.

 Step 3: Access the Deobfuscation Tool